logologger/Javascript-Course/README.md

 <b> Day 22:</b> This day we will continue the above Concepts and Discuss the various frameworks like ReactJS, Angular2 , Backbone JS ,KnockoutJS etc that are driving the JS world.We will see how JQuery library helps in reducing the lines of code in JS and how it is much helpful.
 We will give a brief overview of NodeJS (Server Side Programming in JS)

+<i><b>Service Workers</b> in Javascipt are extra topic that can be covered based on the time permissions.We can disucss about how to use them and various frameworks like Angular are using them to achieve better performance in the front end application</i>

 <i>Apart from this,we expect the candidate to be good in Algorithm design and Data structure..If in case he is a begineer in programming then we will cover some algo and problem solving using javascript</i>